Earthscape/chat/TESTING_STRATEGY.md

-# Comprehensive Testing Strategy for Code-Chatbot
+# Comprehensive Testing Strategy for codechat

 ## Table of Contents
 1. [Overview](#overview)